Tour type: Small Group

 If you have other physical disabilities please contact us with any queries.
 It is expected that any passengers requiring special attention, assistance or treatment will be travelling with an escort.

 We are committed to being a small group operator, as we feel this gives everyone in the group the best chance to get to know their fellow travellers and to make the most of their trip.
-So, we set our Turkey group departures to have a maximum of 20 travellers (Anzac Day departures may be larger).
-The same applies to our Gulet cruises, with most boats having 6 to 10 cabins and carrying a maximum of 12 to 20 passengers.
+So, we have selected Gulet boats which will allow us to have plenty of space but restrict the group size to a maximum of 16 people.

 On Gulet cruises, you will be looked after by the boat captain and their crew.
 The captain and most crew will speak some English - enough to communicate effectively, if not fluent.
 We do not send an additional tour guide on our gulet cruises.